Crafty-creates/laura-chege/README.md

 I'm Laurah Chege.
 Talk cloud to me.

-. 🔭 CI/CD and Infra Automation ()...
+. 🔭 ...

-. 🌱 I’m occasionally improving my programming skills with Python and I'm taking my baby steps with GoLang..
+. 🌱 I’m occasionally improving my skills in Python and I'm taking my baby steps with GoLang.

-. ⚡ Fun fact: I enjoy involving automation in almost everything I do (they call it working smart, lol).
+. ⚡ Fun fact: ...

 . ⚡ Everything is art if you think a little more about it.
 Crafty-creates sounds cool, no ?